-Interpreter services have a new fee schedule that was first implemented in April 2011 covering the interpreter's services as well as travel to and from appointments.
+The interpreter services fee schedule was first implemented in April 2011 covering the interpreters' services, as well as travel to and from appointments.

 The Workers' Compensation Division implemented a hospital payment system using adjusted cost-to-charge ratios (CCR) in 1991.
 Since July 1992, the department has published revised CCRs semi-annually for all general, acute-care hospitals in the state.
 The CCR is the proportion of the hospital bill that insurers reimburse Oregon hospitals for treating injured workers.
 The CCR calculation is based on information from hospitals' audited financial statements and Medicare cost reports.
 The CCR allows hospitals to recover the cost of providing facility-related services to injured workers, a reasonable rate of return on their capital assets, and an allowance for losses due to bad debt and charity care.

 Rural hospitals may be excluded from imposition of the CCR.
 This exclusion is based on designation as a critical-access hospital under the Medicare Rural Hospital Flexibility Program or on economic need as determined from financial reports.
 Currently, 25 of the 58 hospitals in Oregon are designated as critical-access hospitals.
-Two additional rural hospitals qualify for the exclusion based on their financial conditions.
+Three additional rural hospitals qualify for the exclusion based on their financial conditions.
 Exempt hospitals are paid 100 percent of charges.